SebastianGTTS/situational-business-model-developer/src/app/modules/example/README.md

 contains execution steps for method building blocks that are executed in the enaction.
 The method contains the steps create, edit, and view.
-The steps are also registered at the example artifact module to provide methods to create, edit, and view examples manually.
+The steps are also registered at the example meta artifact module to provide methods to create, edit, and view examples manually.